wuserena/ollama_chatbot/SocialWorker/README.md

 # Social Worker Chatbot

-Our LLM-based agent framework integrates three key components: a personal information database, a tool-use module, and a conversation flow controller.

-1. Personal Information Database
+📘 1.
+Personal Information Database
-This module enables the agent to track a patient's medical history, store personalized profiles, and maintain an understanding of essential health and support information.
+This module enables the chatbot to:

+Track the patient’s medical history

+Store personalized user profiles

+Maintain awareness of health status and care concepts

+It serves as the memory system, allowing the agent to provide contextually accurate and patient-specific responses.

-2. Tool-Use Module
+🛠️ 2.
+Tool-Use Module
-The agent can interact with system-level tools to perform real-world support tasks, including:
+The tool-use module allows the chatbot to perform real-world tasks by calling system functions.
+Key capabilities include:

 Saving user preferences and medical history

-Creating and syncing calendar events
+Scheduling and syncing reminders/events with the calendar

-Managing reminders and appointments
+Managing ongoing reminders and notifications

-Sending notifications for upcoming tasks or activities
+Sending alerts for tasks or appointments

 Recording and sharing memos with care teams

 Contacting emergency services or healthcare professionals

-Retrieving saved medical history or preference data
+Retrieving data from stored history or preferences

-Accessing real-time information (e.g., weather, news, or web searches)
+Accessing real-time information (e.g., weather, search queries)

-Performing web searches on the patient’s behalf
+Performing web searches upon patient request

-These tools enhance the agent's capability beyond dialogue, enabling proactive support in daily care.
+These tools empower the chatbot to move beyond conversation and into actionable patient support.

-3. Conversation Flow Controller
+💬 3.
+Conversation Flow Controller
-This component allows the agent to recognize and transition between various conversation topics, such as:
+This module classifies the user’s intent and guides the conversation across multiple topics, including:

-Patient Information: Medical & Functional
+Medical & functional information

-Patient Information: Exercise & Therapy
+Exercise & therapy routines

-Greetings
+Greetings and small talk

-Reminders

-Patient Questions
+Reminder setup and follow-up

+Answering patient questions

-Daily Check-Ins
+Daily check-ins

-Medication Support
+Medication support

-The conversation flow is dynamically guided by the patient's responses.
-The agent can invoke tools, take actions, and generate personalized responses by referencing the personal information database.
+The flow controller dynamically selects the next conversational step based on the patient’s response.
+It coordinates with both the personal information database and the tool-use module to generate personalized, meaningful outputs.
 ## System Environment

 * Running Chatbot